 It was then ready for routing.
-To complete the task I had to use 4 router bits, DIY-ed router table top and a fence (for the bits without a bearing).
+To complete the task I had to use 4 router bits, a DIY-ed router table-top and a fence (for the bits without a bearing).
 The last step was to put chamfers on the bottom edges and deepen the recess for the metal grille and the nails.

-Hand sanding was followed by cutting miters.
-The frame was much larger than my workbench so I had to do the glue-up on the floor.
+Hand sanding was followed by cutting mitres.
+The frame was much larger than my workbench, so I had to do the glue-up on the floor.

-Of course the frame had to be reinforced with splines.
-I used beautiful red oak timber.
+Of course, the frame had to be reinforced with splines.
+I used strips of contrasting timber for that task.
 To avoid any dents in the front side of the frame (coming from the clamps) it was clamped in this orientation:

-After a couple of passes on a table saw it was ready for gluing, again.
-Once it was dried I use my flush cut saw to finish the splines.
-I then sanded the frame and it was ready for the next step …
+After a couple of passes on a table saw, it was ready for gluing, again.
+Once it dried, I use my flush-cut saw to finish the splines.
+I then sanded the frame, and it was ready for the next step …

-The grille was fixed to the frame with veneer pins, that was very like an old school glaziery.
+The grille was fixed to the frame with veneer pins, which was very like old-school glaziery.